Webull vs TradeZero (2025)

 Mobile Apps

-TradeZero’s app can’t trade options, but it includes a short locate tool, which is rare in brokerage apps.
-You can also maintain watchlists and view charts.
+TradeZero’s mobile app can’t trade options, either.
+However, it does have a short locate tool, making it very unique among brokerage mobile apps.
+Other widgets include watchlists and charts.

 TradeZero vs. Webull